Preamble-On: Adlai Stevenson

 — former Republican presidential candidate Ryan Binkley.

 Context: A minor Republican candidate in the 2024 race for the presidency, this quote comes from Ryan Brinkley’s 7-Year Economic Rescue Plan.
 With a background in Christian ministry and business, Binkley joined the race in April of 2023 but dropped out in February of 2024.
-During the campaign, Binkley made fiscal discipline, paying down the debt, and balancing the budget priorities of his campaign message.
+During the campaign, Binkley made fiscal discipline, paying down the debt, and balancing the budget priorities in his long-shot presidential bid.

 Authored by:Ray Nothstine